nnstreamer/nntrainer/Applications/Tizen_native/CustomShortcut/README.md

 If you want to do in CLI, you first need to [convert the project to CLI](https://developer.tizen.org/ko/development/tizen-studio/native-tools/cli/converting-projects-cli) and do as follows.

-for the time being, you have to install and prepare nntrainer, capi-nntrainer to run this program

 ### Prerequisite